Transactional Analysis (TA) has the notion of the Script at the heart of its work.

 - how you understand the event now.

-Did the victories or defeats change over time; did victories turn into defeats, or defeats into victories?
-Consider this comment written on the bottom of the scenic route:
+Then consider this comment written on the bottom of the scenic route:

-3.Identify one or two ‘message’ you received within your family.
+3.Identify one or two ‘messages’ you received within your family.
 These are like to be brief, almost command-type messages, e.g. hurry up/get on with it or grow up will you etc. Such messages are ‘guidance’ about what to do in life or who you are.
 It could be an ‘instruction’, e.g. don’t blub‘.

 4. Look through the ‘library’ of your life and note down two of three books you can see through the window of that room; just the titles, for the present.
 Note down those titles.